Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 All you need is a design and colored pencils to start unwinding.
 There are plenty of free designs for coloring that are available to download and print.

-Have a cup of hot, calming tea to complement the experience.
+Have a cup of hot, calming tea to enhance the experience.

 Relax with the playdough